 The goal of the OpenSanctions website, its API, and associated websites (“OpenSanctions”) is to improve access to and quality and understanding of data about individuals and companies under sanctions, as well as politically exposed persons, under a license that encourages reuse.
 In short, we want you to use our data, for a public purpose, for journalism, for academic research, for other great open data websites and services, and also commercially.

 Effective date: 18.
-October 2022; superseded at: 1.
-March 2024.
+October 2022; superseded on: March 7, 2024.

 We are strong champions of open data, and of business models that support and encourage open data.
 OpenSanctions is published by OpenSanctions Datenbanken GmbH, a company registered in Berlin, Germany, AG Charlottenburg HRB 251172 B (“we”, “us”, “our”).
 These are the terms on which we make the OpenSanctions website available to you.
 We have tried to put them in plain language as far as possible, but unfortunately a certain amount of legalese is necessary.